EastGroup Properties Earnings Call Transcripts

 -

-FFO per share grew 5.9% in Q4 and 7.9% for 2024, with record leasing and strong portfolio diversification.
-2025 guidance anticipates continued FFO growth, $300M in development starts, and stable occupancy, despite some market-specific headwinds.
+FFO per share grew 5.9% in Q4 and 7.9% for the year, with record leasing activity and strong portfolio diversification.
+2025 guidance projects continued FFO and NOI growth, robust development and acquisition plans, and stable occupancy, despite some market-specific headwinds.

 -